 After learning of the planned protest that morning, Capt.
 Laurie Scott began to reach out to organizers in an effort to work with them.
-She also met with at the scene just before the event started.
+She also met with them at the scene just before the event started.

 The way law enforcement agencies attempt to police protests has changed much in the last 50 years.